 - By mail using a Washington voter registration form in English and Washington voting in other languages

-- In person at the Washington county elections office
+- In person at a Washington state county elections office

 Washington felons and voting rights